SAP-archive/fsm-extension-installer-kyma/README.md

       - Enter an addon instance name.
       - Choose Default plan.
       - Enter application name that you created in section Prerequisites.
+      - Enter the exact Kyma version.
       - Enter service instance name that you created in step 3.

-      - Enter the exact Kyma version.
+>**NOTE**: You can find the Kyma Version in the bottom left area on your Kyma Console UI.
+If your Kyma Version is older than 1.11 follow step 1 in the [Kyma Documentation](https://kyma-project.io/docs/#installation-upgrade-kyma-upgrade-kyma-to-a-newer-version).

 6. [Optional] Upgrade to the latest version of extension installer as needed by following these steps: